-- The reading selections will be on grade-level informative /expository selections. - Test items requiring students to correct the mechanics of sentences and paragraphs should be at grade-level or below so that the focus is on the language use rather than reading comprehension.
+- The reading selections will be on grade-level informative/expository selections. - Test items requiring students to correct the mechanics of sentences and paragraphs should be at or below grade level so that the focus is on the language use rather than reading comprehension.